Chesterkxng/alx-system_engineering-devops/0x02-shell_redirections/README.md

 : a script that display the third line of a line 7-file
-: a script that creates a file with a special name (full of special characters)
+: a script that creates a file with a special name (full of special characters) 8-cwd-state
+: a script that saves the result of a commande in a file